 How should I store my tea?

-Store it in the resealable rice paper pouch it comes in or an airtight container.
+Store them in the resealable pouch it comes in or an airtight container.
 Avoid exposure to moisture, excessive heat, light, air and strong aromas which can be absorbed by the tea.
 Do not store in the refrigerator or freezer.
-And you can reuse or recycle the bag.
+You can reuse or recycle the bag.

 Are your teas safe for consumption during pregnancy?